-The design (i.e., participant population, duration, statistical power) must be adequate to address the specific purpose of the trial.
+The design (i.e., participant population, duration, statistical power) must be adequate to address the specific purpose of the trial and shall respect the data protection rights of all participants, trial site staff and, where applicable, third parties.
 Participants must meet protocol entry criteria to be enrolled in the trial.